 Former Kaichi School Building (Matsumoto City)

-Built in 1876 in the early Meiji Era, this building is a masterpiece of pseudo-Western architecture.
-Following the Meiji Restoration, Japan set off on a path of modernization, starting with education.
-In this context, people sought to emulate Western architectural styles.
-However, built at a time when there was no knowledge of Western architecture and no standards regarding school buildings, this building features a unique design that mixes various elements of both Western and Japanese styles.
-It is also appreciated for its nearly 90 years of use as an elementary school building.
-It was designated a national treasure in 2019.
+This masterpiece of pseudo-Western architecture was built in 1876, early in the Meiji Era.
+Following the Meiji Restoration, Japan set off on a path of modernization, starting with education, and in this context, people sought to emulate Western architectural styles.
+However, being built at a time when there was no knowledge of Western architecture and no standards regarding school buildings, the building has a unique design of the mixture of various elements of both Western and Japanese styles.
+Also appreciated for nearly 90 years of use as an elementary school building.

 Main Hall of Zenkoji Temple (Nagano City)

-The main hall of Zenkoji Temple was destroyed by fire several times.
-Built in 1707, the present main hall is a typical example of Buddhist architecture from the mid-Edo period.
-The main hall is distinctive for being shaped in the form of the letter T with a long depth, and the temple’s principal image of Ikko Sanzon Amida Nyorai, said to be the oldest Buddhist image in Japan, is enshrined in the Ruridan podium at the far end.
-It was designated a national treasure in 1953.
+The main hall has been lost several times by fire and was reconstructed as the typical Buddhist architecture from the mid-Edo Period in 1707.
+The main hall is distinctive for being shaped in the form of the letter "T" with a long depth, and the principal image of the temple of Ikko Sanzon Amida Nyorai [the oldest Buddhist image in Japan], is enshrined in the Ruridan podium at the far end.

 Click here for more on Zenkoji Temple